 How to clean windows

+However, every three months it is a good idea to get a squeegee out and do a proper clean.
 Here's what you'll need for cleaning windows in order to get a professional finish:

 - Large dry brush or broom handle for removing cobwebs and dust